 There are several papers in the literature analysing the relationship between income shocks and consumption growth in different contexts, but only a few make use of the available data on subjective expectations.
 The closest papers to the present one are Pistaferri (2001) and Blundell, Pistaferri, and Preston (2008).
 Pistaferri (2001) uses a unique dataset, the Survey of Italian Households (SHIW), that contains both income expectations and realisations at the individual level to disentangle income shocks and examine savings behaviour.
 The drawback of this dataset is that expectations are only observed for two years, hence it is impossible to derive a time-series for the income shocks or to estimate an Euler equation as we do.
 Blundell, Pistaferri, and Preston (2008) estimate the fraction of permanent and transitory shocks reflected in consumption, just as we do.
-However, they use an approach that is completely different from ours, as they use movements in the cross sectional variance of income and consumption rather than the 'augmented' Euler equation we use.
+However, they use an approach that is completely different from ours: they use relative evolution of consumption and income inequality, rather than the 'augmented' Euler equation we use.